App Pic 0318 22 RGB 136 DPI For Web

 Hunt down happy hours

-“Drinks are often cheaper or even two-for-one during happy hours, so keep your eyes peeled for those chalkboards and save on your fave tipples.
+“Drinks and food are often cheaper or even two-for-one during happy hours and early-bird sessions, so keep your eyes peeled for those chalkboards and save a packet on eating out.
 It's a great way to keep your budget in check.”

 Pack a purse-friendly picnic